RF0/enonic-labs-plugins/README.md

 ##esocial-plugin
 Facebook login plugin.

 urlPatterns : /site/[0,5]/facebook-signin.*

 Status: BETA.

 Ready for testing.
 Login implemented, creating user in Enonic CMS Facebook userstore for new users.

 Tested on Enonic CMS 4.7.x

 ##germ-plugin
-G.E.R.M - Git Enonic Release Management - A plugin that connects Enonic CMS to Git, and allows to pull code directly from any git remote into CMS_HOME resources and plugin folders. urlPatterns : /admin/site/[0-9]/germ.*
+G.E.R.M - Git Enonic Release Management - A plugin that connects Enonic CMS to Git, and allows to pull code directly from any git remote into CMS_HOME resources and plugin folders.
+Requires that git is installed on the serer.

+urlPatterns : /admin/site/[0-9]/germ.*

 Status: BETA.

 Ready for testing, all core functionality in place: add remote, fetch, reset, status.

 Tested on Enonic CMS 4.7.x

 More on GERM here: